mongodb/specifications/source/retryable-writes/retryable-writes.rst

         throw previousError;
       }

-      /* If the server selected for retrying is too old, throw the original error.
+      /* If the server selected for retrying is too old, throw the previous error.
        * The caller can then infer that an attempt was made and failed.
 This case
        * is very rare, and likely means that the cluster is in the midst of a
        * downgrade. */
       if ( ! isRetryableWritesSupported(server)) {
-        throw currentError;
+        throw previousError;
       }

       /* CSOT is enabled and the operation has timed out. */